Our customers have been hired by:

 Pro Tip: As an information technology worker, you’re no doubt knowledgeable on social media.
 So, before you turn in your IT managerial resume, check your online presence and fix up your LinkedIn profile.

-How About an IT Manager Cover Letter?
+Write an IT Manager Cover Letter

 A resume without a cover letter is like a Windows PC without issues—